Vladimir Voinovich: Literary debut and dissidence

 His earliest published books were We Live Here and I Want To Be Honest.
 In 1969 he published the first part of The Life and Extraordinary Adventures of Private Ivan Chonkin, a satirical novel about a Russian soldier during World War II.
 A second part was published in 1971.
-At the outset of the Brezhnev stagnation period, Voinovich's writings stopped being published in the USSR, but continued publishing in samizdat, hand-written copies. and in the West.
+At the outset of the Brezhnev stagnation period, Voinovich's writings stopped being published in the USSR, but continued publishing in samizdat, hand-written copies and in the West.
 In 1974, the authorities began a systematic harassment of Voinovich due to his writing and his political attitude.
 Voinovich was excluded from the Soviet Writers' Union the same year.
+According to Voinovich, in 1975 an attempt to poison him was made by the KGB.

 His telephone line was cut off in 1976.
 He and his family were forced to emigrate in 1980, being stripped of his citizenship.
 He settled in Munich, West Germany after being invited by the Academy of Fine Arts in Munich.
 For a while he worked for Radio Liberty.
 Voinovich helped publish Vasily Grossman's famous novel Life and Fate by smuggling photo films secretly taken by Andrei Sakharov.
 In 1987, he published the second of his arguably most well-known works, Moscow 2042.
 Mikhail Gorbachev restored his Soviet citizenship in 1990 and he subsequently moved back to Russia.

 His literary agent was American attorney Leonard W. Schroeter.

 Public activism in Russia

 Voinovich continued to voice his political convictions also after the fall of the Soviet Union.

 In 2001 Voinovich signed an open letter expressing support to the NTV channel, and in 2003 a letter against the Second Chechen War.
 On 25 February 2015 he published an "Open Letter from Vladimir Voinovich to the President of Russia" in which he asked Putin to release the Ukrainian pilot Nadiya Savchenko who went on a hunger strike.
-He stated that her death might have an even greater effect on the world's opinion than the annexation of Crimea and the war on Donbass.
+He stated that her death might have an even greater effect on the world's opinion than the annexation of Crimea and the war in Donbas.
 In a 2015 interview with The Daily Beast, Voinovich said that "In some ways, it is worse today" than during the Soviet era and that "the freedoms we have are just leftovers."

 In an interview with Radio Free Europe/Radio Liberty in 2017, Voinovich also voiced criticism of President Putin, saying that Putin had turned the country in a more conservative direction at the expense of politics "oriented toward the future."
-He repeated his opinion that the political situation in Russia today is comparable to the 1970s in the Soviet union.
+He repeated his opinion that the political situation in Russia today is comparable to the 1970s in the Soviet Union.
 "They are breaking up demonstrations.
 They are throwing people in prison on basically the same charges.
 True, they aren't giving seven-year sentences, but rather two.
 And now they have begun driving people out of the country", he noted.